 While the Public Review Draft Environmental Assessment is available for review on our website and has been made available to the City of Cibolo for public review, apparently there is still some confusion regarding the initial draft environmental assessment that was provided at the request of the City of Cibolo and the city council in late 2017.

-The report contained placeholders for yet to be determined sections as no onsite inspections had occurred at that time.
+The report contained placeholders for yet to be determined sections as no right of entries allowing for onsite inspections had been obtained at that time, nor could a final environmental report been produced prior to onsite inspections.
 The City and council were made aware at the time of its submittal that it was a draft and contained these placeholders.

 In January 2018, the Cibolo Turnpike, LP provided further clarification regarding this draft in response to questions from Councilmember Ted Gibbs.

 Here are the observations and questions by Gibbs after his review:

 - The study is based on the roundabout at 1103 and Parkway interchange.
 This has recently changed to a flyover and will likely impact the study from both a noise and drainage perspective.